ku-dml/mol-infer/HPS/Module_1/Generate_Linear_Descriptors/README.md

+** UNDER CONSTRUCTION (2024.2.11) **

 ## Generate Linear Descriptors

-This folder contains the code to generate the linear descriptors defined in Section 3, paragraph "Feature Function", which will be refered as "Feature Generator".
+This folder contains the code to generate the linear descriptors defined in Section 3, paragraph "Feature Function", which will be used for the learning procedure in [Module 2]().

 Usage:
 First compile the 'c++' files as following on terminal: